Language Learning App Revenue and Usage Statistics (2024)

 David Curry

-Babbel and Busuu were part of this initial wave of language learning web apps, but Rosetta Stone was still the premier-service, which had offered language learning CDs since the early 1990s.
+Babbel and Busuu were part of this initial wave of language learning web apps, but Rosetta Stone was still the premier-service, having sold language learning CDs since the early 1990s.

 What several of these new language learning services offered was free courses or community-built lessons.
 The founders of Duolingo were especially focused on building a language app that could be accessed by anyone in the world.

 Through this community building, Duolingo and Memrise have published hundreds of courses on rare and fictional languages.
-Some languages have even been saved from extinction through the courses published by these apps.
+Some languages have even been saved from extinction through the course creators using these apps.

 Building language learning apps for mobile led to the gamification of the sector, with prizes for finishing a course, flashcards, health bars and other gaming features to make learning a language informal and fun.